 - Involve a trusted, informed outsider who can challenge our own biases and blind spots.

 Business leaders will never be more receptive to high-quality finance support than they are today.
-The COVID-19 pandemic created resource shortages in most organizations and Finance’s central value proposition is helping to guiding scares resources to where they generate the greatest success.
+The COVID-19 pandemic created resource shortages in most organizations and Finance’s central value proposition is helping to guiding scarce resources to where they generate the greatest success.